Fight Club (1999)

 - Vodka and beer drinking.

-- Lots of cigarette smoking.
-Several scenes take place in a bar.
+- Several scenes take place in and around bars.

 Frightening & Intense Scenes

-- The violence in the film is played for dark humor, but is quite intense for some viewers.
+- The violence throughout is played for dark humor, but is quite graphic.

 - The entire film is extremely disturbing and psychologically crazy, as men are dehumanized to commit numerous acts of terrorism, vandalism, and anarchy.
 Not to mention the fact that they're told to fight each other in order to reclaim their masculinity.
 This material can make viewers feel uncomfortable.
 However, the film is meant to be satirical and not to be taken too seriously.